msaebi1993/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Ph.D. candidate at the DIAL Lab at the University of Notre Dame.
+I am a Machine Learning Engineer at Apple knowledge platform team.
+Prior to this, I received my Ph.D. in Computer Science at the University of Notre Dame.
 I am passionate about building ML solutions to solve real-world problems.
-In particular, I am interested in developing novel deep learning and reinforcement learning models for mining complex large-scale knowledge graphs.
-I'm currently a data science intern at Microsoft, where I work on developing machine learning models for bid prediction in online auctions.
+In particular, I am interested in developing machine learning models for mining complex large-scale knowledge graphs.